ToastShaman/zuhlke-camp-2022/README.md

     **Note**: You can use [AWS Lambdas][6] or an alternative technology such as [AWS Fargate][7], [Amazon EKS][8], etc.

-1. The setup and configuration of the environment(s) needs to be automated and repeatable (Infrastructure as Code).
+1. The setup and configuration of the environment(s) needs to be automated and repeatable (Infrastructure as Code IaC).

     **Note**: You can use [Terraform][1] but maybe try one of these alternatives: [AWS CDK][2], [Pulumi][3] or [CDK for Terraform][4].

+    **Note**: Alternatively, if you want to skip the IaC feel free to use something like [Serverless Framework][11]

 1. For security reasons only clients with a valid API key are allowed to call the APIs.